kjdElectronics/fd-tone-notify/README.md

      > **:warning: When setting the `inputDevice` in the config file it is critical to change the value to `dsnoop` on Linux/Raspberry Pi.
 If the default value of `hw:1,0` is not changed recording will fail and post recording notifications will not be sent**

+### Running From Source
+Running from source is optimal for the best performance and has also been more thoroughly tested than the packaged binaries.
+To run from source install node v12 (should also work with greater than v12).
+[Node Download](https://nodejs.org/en/download/)

+To run `cd` to the source directory and type `node index.js` followed by your command line options as documented below.

 ## Getting Started, Usage, and Examples
 FD Tone Notify is a command line application.